mya-banwait/online-bookstore/README.md

 ## Usage

-Clone this repository on your local environment Install dependencies: `gem install bundler && bundle install` <br>
+Clone this repository on your local environment<br>
+Install dependencies: `gem install bundler && bundle install` <br>
 Run `rake` to run the program.